Bojidar00/ets-js-library/README.md

 2. Import removeCategory function from the library.
 3. Execute removeCategory function.
 This will return an unsigned transaction.
 4. Sign and send the transaction anyway you like.
-5. If the transaction succeeds, you can safely delete the old metadata with deleteFromIpfs.
+5. If the transaction succeeds, you can safely delete the metadata with deleteFromIpfs.

 ```js
 import { removeCategory, deleteFromIpfs } from "ets-js-library";